Rick-Phoenix/diesel-enum/README.md

 ## Generated Consistency Checks

-The macro will also generate a method called `check_consistency`, that will connect to the database and check if the mapped enum is consistent with the rust enum, as well as a test that will call that method and panic if it returns an error.
+The macro will also generate a method called `check_consistency`, that will connect to the database and check if the mapped enum is consistent with the rust enum.
+If it is not, it will return a [`DbEnumError`], which will contain the source of the error such as missing variants or an `id` mismatc.

-Both behaviours can be disabled, which can be useful for temporary scenarios or for running manual consistency checks.
+By default, it will also generate a test that will call that method and panic if it returns an error.

 # Macro Attributes